hgomez/blog.hgomez.net/content/post/20240711-Hugo-GitHub/index.md

 My former blog was hosted on GitHub Pages and it was really easy to use Hugo there.

-First, I installed a GitHub Action for Hugo Deployment under .github/workflows/hugo.yaml There is many GitHub Action available, I used the one [suggested by Hugo](https://gohugo.io/hosting-and-deployment/hosting-on-github/)
+First, I installed a GitHub Action for Hugo Deployment under `.github/workflows/hugo.yaml`

+There are many GitHub Actions available, and I used the one [suggested by Hugo](https://gohugo.io/hosting-and-deployment/hosting-on-github/)

 ```
 # Sample workflow for building and deploying a Hugo site to GitHub Pages